knative/docs/docs/eventing/sources/rabbitmq-source/README.md

 ## Additional information

-To report a bug or request a feature, open an issue in the [eventing-rabbitmq repository](https://github.com/knative-sandbox/eventing-rabbitmq).
+To report a bug or request a feature, open an issue in the [`eventing-rabbitmq` Github repository](https://github.com/knative-sandbox/eventing-rabbitmq).